Tr4vi5/MEANstackTODO/README.md

-# MEANstackTODO
-Prime Weekend Challenge Three

-Life Goals Task Manager
+# Life Goals Task Manager

+Task manager site that allows the user to post new tasks to a mongo database and update the DOM with the list of tasks immediately.
+___

-Built With
+## Built With
+* HTML
+* CSS
+* Javascript

-Mongo
+* Mongo

-Express
+* Express

-Angular.js
+* Angular.js

-Node.js
+* Node.js

-Bootstrap
+* Bootstrap
+___
+## Installing
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Installing

 1. Download this project.
 2. npm install
 3. npm start
 4. Navigate to localhost:5000 in your browser of choice
 5. Enjoy!
+___
 Screen Shot

 ![Screenshot of project](https://i.imgur.com/02hlFxS.png)
+___

-Completed Features
+## Completed Features

-- Task manager site that allows the user to post new tasks to a mongo database and update the DOM with the list of tasks immediately.
+* Create a new task with properties: task name, category, description, and notes.
+* Send that new task to the database using the "Submit Task" button.
+* Automatically pulls all tasks from the database and show them on the page.
+* Mark tasks as complete using the checkbox and visually verify that they are completed.
+* Delete specific tasks from the database using the delete button on each table row.

+___
+### Completed Steps:
-[x] - Create a front end that allows a user to enter a task.
+[x] - Create a front end that allows a user to enter a task with properties: task name, category, description, and notes.

-    - [x] Task properties: {task: string, category: string, description: string, notes: string, date: string, complete: boolean}

-    - [x] Each task should have a "complete task" checkbox and "delete task" button
+[x] Each task should have a "complete task" checkbox and "delete task" button

 [x] - Set up the server and connect it to Mongo using mongoose.